+'''

 Provide summaries of hypothetical orthologs.

+'''

-Given the correct set of SynExtend objects and a DECIPHER database, return a data.frame of summarized genomic feature pairs.
+Given LinkedPairs object and a DECIPHER database, return a data.frame of summarized genomic feature pairs.
 SummarizePairs will collect all the linked genomic features in the supplied LinkedPairs-class object and return descriptions of the alignments of those features.

-80 SummarizePairs

-An object of class LinkedPairs-class.
+'''

+SummarizePairs(SynExtendObject,

+DataBase01,

+IncludeIndexSearch = TRUE,

+AlignmentFun = "AlignPairs",

+RetainAnchors = TRUE,

+DefaultTranslationTable = "11",

+KmerSize = 5,

+IgnoreDefaultStringSet = FALSE,

+Verbose = FALSE,

+ShowPlot = FALSE,

+Processors = 1,

+Storage = 2,

+IndexParams = list("K" = 6),

+SearchParams = list("perPatternLimit" = 1),

+...)

+'''
-FeatureSeqs An object of class FeatureSeqs.

-DataBase A character string pointing to a SQLite database, or a connection to a DECIPHER database.
+SynExtendObject An object of class LinkedPairs-class.
+DataBase01 A character string pointing to a SQLite database, or a connection to a DECIPHER database.
+IncludeIndexSea rch A logical determining whether to include SearchIndex results in the initial inference.
 AlignmentFun A character string specifying a link{DECIPHER} alignment function.
 Currently only supports AlignProfiles and AlignPairs.

-RetainAnchors An argument that only affects AlignPairs; provide the kmer hits supplied by

-FindSynteny as alignment anchors.

-DefaultTranslationTable

-A character vector of length 1 identifying the translation table to use if one is not supplied in the GeneCalls attribute.
+RetainAnchors An argument that only affects AlignPairs; provide the kmer hits supplied by FindSynteny as alignment anchors.
+DefaultTranslat ionTable A character vector of length 1 identifying the translation table to use if one is not supplied in the GeneCalls attribute.
 KmerSize An integer specifying what Kmer size to collect Kmer distance between sequences at.

-${\tt IgnoreDefaultStringSet}$

-A soft memory limit for how much space to allow when building the resulting object.
-Translated to Gb.

-Verbose Logical indicating whether or not to display a progress bar and print the time function.

-ShowPlot Logical indicating whether or not to provide a plot of features collected by the
+IgnoreDefaultSt ringSet Translate all sequences in nucleotide space.
+Verbose Logical indicating whether or not to display a progress bar and print the time difference upon completion.
+ShowPlot Logical indicating whether or not to provide a plot of features collected by the function.
+Currently not implemented.
 Processors An integer value indicating how many processors to supply to AlignPairs.

-...
+Supplying NULL will cause detection and use of all available cores.
+Storage A soft memory limit for how much sequence data from the database to retain in memory while running.
+In Gb.
+IndexParams Arguments to be passed to IndexSeqs.
+SearchParams Arguments to be passed to SearchIndex.
 Additional arguments to pass to interior functions.
 Currently not implemented.